berkinksk/IOS-Android-ReminderApp/README.md

    *Figure 2: The Reminders List, where users can view and manage existing reminders.*

 3. **New Reminder Screen**
    This screen allows users to create a new reminder with a title, description, date/time, frequency, and an optional image.
    <img src="screenshots/new_reminder.jpeg" alt="New Reminder Screen" style="width:645px; height:1231px;">
    *Figure 3: The screen for creating a new reminder.*

 4. **Edit Reminder Screen**
-   This screen enables users to modify existing reminder.
+   This screen enables users to modify an existing reminder.
    <img src="screenshots/edit_reminder.jpeg" alt="Edit Reminder Screen" style="width:645px; height:1208px;">
    *Figure 4: Editing an existing reminder.*